 As an industry leader for 20 years, InSync continually relies on the latest virtual learning research data to inform our class sizes.
 Our 140 producers and facilitators ensure your learners receive individualized attention and world-class Virtual Training.
 We provide an infographic, a little later in this post: Why Size Matters in the Virtual Classroom, with industry research surrounding virtual classroom size.

 But - first, I asked members of our Facebook Virtual Classroom Community of Practice what they observe about class size in their hybrid virtual classrooms.

 The question posed was - "Why should virtual classroom training sessions (real TRAINING) be kept to the same size as traditionally delivered classes.
 Any thoughts?
 Tips?
 Why or why not?"

-Interestingly, we all agreed - bigger is NOT better in the virtual classroom and, if anything, virtual class sizes should be even smaller than traditional classrooms in order to facilitate collaboration, interaction, breakout room activities and engagement.
+Interestingly, we all agreed - bigger is NOT better in the virtual classroom and, if anything, hybrid class sizes should be even smaller than traditional classrooms in order to facilitate collaboration, interaction, breakout room activities and engagement.

 Here are the top five reasons we came up with:

 1. The larger the number of learners, the more the level of collaboration and interactivity decreases.